bhurwitz33/be487-fall-2023/exercises/01_intro_unix/01_03-working-with-files.md

 260  ls /usr/bin/*.sh
 261  ls *R1*fastq
 ~~~
-{: .output}

 then you could repeat command #260 by entering:

 ~~~
 $ !260
 ~~~
-{: .bash}

 Type `!` (exclamation point) and then the number of the command from your history.
 You will be glad you learned this when you need to re-run very complicated commands.

 ## Examining Files

-We now know how to switch directories, run programs, and look at the
-contents of directories, but how do we look at the contents of files?
+We now know how to switch directories, and look at the contents of directories, but how do we look at the contents of files?

 One way to examine a file is to print out on the screen all of the
 contents using the program `cat`.